Interview with Yasser El-Masry: Portraying President Nasser in El-Gamaa 2

-Regardless of the positive and negative criticism that El-Gamaa 2 received, the serial attracted many viewers across the Arab world and Egypt given its strong script and top performances reminiscent of perfect casting.
-One of the actors who excelled in the serial was the Jordanian Yasser El-Masry who embodied the role of Egyptian president Nasser with great skills.
-An interview:
+Regardless of the positive and negative criticism that El-Gamaa 2 received, the series attracted many viewers across the Arab world and Egypt given its strong script and top performances reminiscent of perfect casting.
+One of the actors who excelled in the series was the Jordanian Yasser El-Masry, who embodied the role of Egyptian President Nasser with great skill.
+In an interview:

 ET: Can you tell us about your background and your first interest in arts?

-YM: I was born in Kuwait where I grew up in its schools.
-Then, I and my family returned to our home country Jordan in the year 1990.
-I was nineteen years-old.
-My childhood was like any other child: I grew up under the guidance of both a loving father and a mother who raised me and my six siblings on tolerance, patience and diligence.
-God bless them… My journey with folk arts and folklore started on stage when I was sixteenth years-old.
-Accidentally, I was a substitute for a major actor at the Second Festival for Youth Theater that was organized by the Jordanian Ministry of Culture.
-It was my first major theatrical appearance in 1993, a journey that lasted for more than twenty years until the year 2007...
-And so, between the two paths in folk art and theater I performed up to 40 roles in serious plays.
-In 1996, I ventured into TV with my serial debut entitled Ors El-Sakkr (The Wedding Falcon) directed by Ahmed Deaibes to whom I owe my introduction to the world of television.
-So far, we worked together in five more TV serials that I am proud of.
+YM: I was born in Kuwait, where I grew up in its schools.
+Then, my family and I returned to our home country, Jordan, in 1990 when I was nineteen years old.
+My childhood was like any other child’s: I grew up under the guidance of both a loving father and a mother who raised me and my six siblings with tolerance, patience, and diligence.
+My journey with folk arts and folklore started on stage when I was sixteen years old.
+Accidentally, I was a substitute for a major actor at the Second Festival for Youth Theater organized by the Jordanian Ministry of Culture.
+It was my first major theatrical appearance in 1993, a journey that lasted for more than twenty years until 2007.
+During this time, I performed up to 40 roles in serious plays.
+In 1996, I ventured into TV with my serial debut entitled Ors El-Sakkr (The Wedding Falcon) directed by Ahmed Deaibes, to whom I owe my introduction to the world of television.
+So far, we have worked together on five more TV series that I am proud of.

-ET: How did your music studies influenced your practice as an actor?
+ET: How did your music studies influence your practice as an actor?

-YM: There is no doubt that both my study of music my specialization in folk arts were scientific bases for my future practice that helped me to gain experience until acting became the predominating art in my life.
+YM: There is no doubt that both my study of music and my specialization in folk arts were scientific bases for my future practice, which helped me gain experience until acting became the predominant art in my life.

 ET: How do you qualify your co-starring role in the 2011 Egyptian film Kaf El-Kamar by Khaled Youssef?

-This film came when I was looking for a new artistic adventure after many years in TV drama.
-I did not think that my gateway to Egypt would be with a first high-class like Khaled Youssef.
-Acting in the film was like added years of experience to my career given its production values and the great ensemble cast.
-In performing my character Dahi and El-Kott, I learned how to build the history of the character in flesh, blood and feelings.
+YM: This film came when I was looking for a new artistic adventure after many years in TV drama.
+I did not think that my gateway to Egypt would be with such a high-class production like Khaled Youssef’s.
+Acting in the film added years of experience to my career given its production values and the great ensemble cast.
+In performing my character Dahi and El-Kott, I learned how to build the history of the character in flesh, blood, and feelings.

 This film had a special methodology with its premise about five Upper-Egyptian brothers who went separate ways.
-As written by Nasser Abdel Rahman and directed by Khaled Youssef, I think that my casting in the film has put me on the Egyptian art map which reflected the importance of cultural exchange between Arab countries.
-I must also pay tribute to the late and great star of the film Khaled Saleh who was also keen on my success being a great brother on and off screen.
-God bless his soul…
+As written by Nasser Abdel Rahman and directed by Khaled Youssef, I think that my casting in the film put me on the Egyptian art map, reflecting the importance of cultural exchange between Arab countries.
+I must also pay tribute to the late and great star of the film, Khaled Saleh, who was also keen on my success, being a great brother on and off screen.
+God bless his soul.

-YM: It was the great scriptwriter Waheed Hamed who nominated me for the role of president Gamal Abdel Nasser… Of course, I have watched the previous actors who played Nasser including the late and great Ahmed Zaky who made a great impression full of honesty and sincerity.
-All these actors had a good impact on Arab audience as they have been very close to bringing back this great character.
+YM: It was the great scriptwriter Waheed Hamed who nominated me for the role of President Gamal Abdel Nasser.
+Of course, I have watched the previous actors who played Nasser, including the late and great Ahmed Zaky, who made a great impression full of honesty and sincerity.
+All these actors had a good impact on the Arab audience as they have been very close to bringing back this great character.

-When shooting started, all the actors including myself have already learned their lines like we used to do on theater.
-I must also mention that makeup artist Mohamed Fahmy and director of photography Victor Credi made me get closer and closer to Nasser.
-El-Gamaa 2 had many difficult scenes written with heavy caliber even those scenes without dialogue.
-The most difficult, were El-Manshiyeh scenes when the attempt on Nasser’s life took place and the final Nasser scenes of the last episode.
+When shooting started, all the actors, including myself, had already learned their lines as we used to do in theater.
+I must also mention that makeup artist Mohamed Fahmy and director of photography Victor Credi helped me get closer and closer to Nasser.
+El-Gamaa 2 had many difficult scenes written with a heavy caliber, even those without dialogue.
+The most challenging scenes were the El-Manshiyeh scenes when the attempt on Nasser’s life took place and the final Nasser scenes of the last episode.